• Skip to primary navigation

 Are oat fingers safe to eat while pregnant?

-There's nothing in this recipe that will pose a risk to pregnant women as long as the oat fingers have been hygienically prepared and the ingredients are in good a condition.
+There's nothing in this recipe that will pose a risk to pregnant people as long as the oat fingers have been hygienically prepared and the ingredients are in good a condition.

 A Mummy Too does not offer medical advice, please speak to a health professional if you have any concerns or questions.